-An organic mattress produced from 100% natural latex foam, however, is different.
-It is able to retain its shape and form for 20 years or more depending on the construction of the mattress.
-In fact, the longevity of a latex mattress is just one of the many benefits of a 100% natural latex mattress that sets them apart from traditional innerspring mattresses.
+An organic latex mattress produced from natural latex foam, however, is different.
+A mattress made from organic dunlop latex is able to retain its shape and form for 20 years or more, depending on the construction of the mattress.
+In fact, the longevity of a latex mattress is just one of the many benefits of a natural latex mattress that sets them apart from traditional innerspring mattresses.

-What is the Sag Factor in Latex and Other Mattresses?
+Do Latex Mattresses Sag?
+The Sag Factor in Latex and Other Mattresses

 The sag factor is the ability of a mattress to return to its original form after exposure to a pressure or a load.
 Thanks to ISO 2439, there is now a standard of measurement to help determine the sag factor of foam mattresses, such as latex foam, urethane foam, and open-cell PVC foam.
 Polyurethane foam, for instance, has a sag factor of two, while highly resilient foams have a sag factor of three.
 Natural latex mattresses often have sag factors as high as four or five.
 Generally speaking, sag factors greater than three provide for exceptional comfort for sleep.